woocya/bicycleimmobilizer/README.md

 This code is partially based on library created by [@miguelbalboa](https://github.com/miguelbalboa/rfid) (release v.1.4.8)

 ## How it works
-After successful setup the user is supposed to put his RFID card of choice near the RFID module in order to save it as the only acceptable card for the system.
+After successful setup the user is supposed to put their RFID card of choice near the RFID module in order to save it as the only acceptable card for the system.
 If saving is succesful, an appriopriate confirmation pops on the LCD screen.
 If the user puts their card near the module again, the lock will close and a confirmation will appear on the screen.
 If the process will be repeated, the lock would open accompanied by the message on the screen.
 If an unsaved card will be put near the module, an error message would appear on the screen and the state of the lock wouldn't change.

-Communication between microcontroller and RFID module works through SPI.
-Communication between microcontroller and LCD screen works through IIC/TWI.
+Microcontroller and RFID module communicate through SPI (Serial Peripheral Interface).
+Microcontroller and LCD screen communicate through IIC (Inter-Integrated Circuit)/TWI (Two-Wire Interface).

 To do:
 * figure out security issues